Student Loans Company Limited (“SLC”, “we”, “us” and “our”)

 E: email@example.com T: 0303 123 1113

-We reserve the right to update this Notice at any time.
-We may also notify you in other ways from time to time about the processing of your personal data.
+We reserve the right to update this data protection statement/privacy notice at any time.
+We may also notify you in other ways from time to time about the processing of your personal information.